 - How to respond when men pull away early in a relationship?

 Each question relates to the main topic, “Why do men pull away early in a relationship.”

-Each question also prompts Jarvis to write a paragraph or two.
-Once Jarvis generates the content, you can either leave the prompting questions in or take them out.
+Each question also prompts Jasper to write a paragraph or two.
+Once Jasper generates the content, you can either leave the prompting questions in or take them out.

 Then you rinse and repeat this process until you finish your blog post.